Probesys/lotemplate/README.md

   closed.
 - The first line of the document is occupied by a table (juste jump a line, it will solve the problem)
 - The background of document is an image, and is overlayed by many textfields

+The amount of memory used by soffice can increase with its use, even when open files are properly closed (which is the case).
+Again, this is a bug in OpenOffice/soffice that has existed for years.

+For trying to fix these problems, you can try:
+- Use the most recent stable release of LibreOffice (less memory, more stable, fewer crashes)
+- Use the native LibreOffice python binary to run this script

 ## Functionnal
 - scans the template to extract the variables sheet